 Select a tool

 If you search for testing tools, you might be a bit overwhelmed.
 There are many online testing tools that allow you to test images or full-blown websites.
-Companies like Amazon have the luxury of testing an idea with a percentage of their visitors.
+Companies like Amazon have the luxury of testing an idea with a small percentage of their visitors.
 Most likely you have limited traffic and budgets.
 Use a script and printed pages to conduct your test.
 A user can say if they like a layout more.
 They might find a link more easily.
 Or they will better understand a navigation piece because it uses less “churchy” words.
 Regardless, select an online or offline tool that best suits your needs and budget.

 Test without bias